Building AWS Infrastructure

 Ask your AI assistant:

-“Please create a new Terraform workspace at ‘aws-tutorial’ with basic AWS provider configuration”
+“Create a new Terraform project at aws-tutorial with AWS provider configuration”

 main.tf: